 This program is designed for students who intend to teach in their own classrooms while concurrently earning their teaching credential.
-Applications are due March 1 of each year to be considered for the next cohort.
+Unfortunately, students with an earned B.A. from Pacific Oaks are not eligible for admission to the Intern program.

-EDUCATION SPECIALIST CREDENTIAL PROGRAM
+EDUCATION SPECIALIST CREDENTIAL PROGRAM Early Childhood Special Education